 Top with fresh mango cubes

-Top with sweetened red beans
+Then with the sweetened red beans

 Sprinkle on konjac cubes.
 Drizzle with honey, maple syrup or agave syrup if desired.
 Enjoy!

-Recipe Variations and Optional Add Ins:
+Recipe Variations and Optional Add Ins for Mango Bingsu:

 - There are different types of Bingu, mostly based on what type of fruit or topping you use to build the shaved ice.
 Here are some great bingsu recipes I’ve come to find on the web.
 Melon bingsu by My Tasty Kitchen Blog.
 Strawberry bingsu by Asian Inspirations.
 And even Injeolmi Bingsu, a korean shaved ice topped with roasted bean powder and mochi, by My Korean Kitchen blog.